flowese/UdioWrapper/README.md

 ### Pending Tasks and Features

-- Implement a feature for live tweaking of the generated music.
-- Add support for real-time collaboration among multiple users.
 - Improve error handling and response validation.
 - Implement a user-friendly web interface for easier interaction with the API.